yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/go/ysql-pgx.md

 This tutorial assumes that:

 - YugabyteDB is up and running.
-If you are new to YugabyteDB, you can download, install, and have YugabyteDB up and running within minutes by following the steps in [Quick start](../../../../quick-start/).
+Download and install YugabyteDB by following the steps in [Quick start](../../../../quick-start/).
 Alternatively, you can use [YugabyteDB Managed](http://cloud.yugabyte.com/register) to get a fully managed database-as-a-service (DBaaS) for YugabyteDB.

 - [Go version 1.15](https://golang.org/dl/), or later, is installed.